 Speaking of fiber…What your grandma may fondly refer to as “roughage” is the indigestible part of plant foods that aid digestion.
 It can also help you stay fuller longer.
 Subbiah recommends filling half of your plate with fiber-rich vegetables, legumes and whole grains such as oatmeal, lentils, and broccoli.

-Another low-calorie and high-fiber snack is our Living Baby Romaine Lettuce Wraps with Crunchy Apple Salad.
+Another low-calorie and high-fiber snack is our Lettuce Wraps with Crunchy Apple Salad.
 Did you know?
 One large apple has a whopping 5 grams of fiber.
 For an afternoon treat, try these delicious wraps during National Nutrition Month.
 They’re sure to turn into a year-round favorite!

-- 1 Head Live Gourmet Living Baby Romaine
+- 1 Head of Pete's Living Greens Butter Lettuce or Baby Romaine

 - ½ Cup Plain Greek Yogurt